KDZU-antisocial/kdzu-org/README.md

 ## 🤠 Useful Wrangler Commands

 Note: I don't have local sudo access so I have to use npx to run these.
 See installation for more details on that.
+Also I don't use these very often as I use `npm run dev` to build my dev, and Github Actions to build my production.

 | Command                                 | Action                                             |
 | :-------------------------------------- | :------------------------------------------------- |